Gina679/knowlege_network/tests/fit_data.md

 - Fit of distributions
 - In assessing whether a given distribution is suited to a data-set, the following tests and their underlying measures of fit can be used:

--- Bayesian information criterion.
+-- Bayesian information criterion
--- Kolmogorov–Smirnov test.
+-- Kolmogorov–Smirnov test
 -- Cramér–von Mises criterion
 -- Anderson–Darling test.
 -- Berk-Jones tests[1][2].